 Essential Information About the Fat Transfer

-While fat has gotten a bad reputation among those who want the perfect physique, fat can be useful when it comes to rejuvenation and even altering the size and shape of certain parts of the body.
+While fat has gotten a bad reputation among those who want the perfect physique, fat can be useful when it comes to rejuvenation and even altering the size and shape of certain parts of the body, which means it also has some applications in reconstructive surgery.
 Treatments like this fall under the umbrella of the fat transfer, where fat is harvested from one part of the body and reinjected into the treatment area.
 To learn more about this revolutionary treatment, please read the fat transfer information below.

 How Is Fat Used for Rejuvenation?

 The natural ageing process causes us to lose volume in most parts of the body.
 The most evident places are the face and hands, which could lead to a more aged and overall tired appearance.
 By reintroducing fat tissue in those areas, patients can obtain a more rejuvenated appearance.

 How Are Fat Cells Used for Body Sculpting?

 Certain parts of the body can be increased in size or reshaped by strategic fat infections.
 A prime example of such a procedure is the breast augmentation, during which fat is introduced to increase the breast size of the patient.
 Of course, fat transfer like this are also possible on the buttocks and other areas of the body.

 In general, the fat transfer can be used to tackle a volume loss in certain parts of the body; this due to the natural ageing process.
 Aside from dermal fillers, procedures such as the the fat transfer and the blepharoplasty can fall under face lift procedures.
 It is also one of the cosmetic procedures that can be used to alter the shape of a certain body part, for example the Brazilian butt lift.
 A fat transfer procedure can also be an alternative to breast implants, especially for patients who do not want to get a breast enhancement with breast implants or extensive breast surgery.